Floyd is launching a mattress for its beloved minimalist bed frame

 The ten-inch-tall mattress—designed to fit the low profile of its hit bed frame—is backed with a non-skid material to prevent slipping, and comes with a 30-day return policy.
 Hoff says that the Floyd team scoured the country to find a facility that would take used mattresses that people return.
 “Our goal is to keep furniture out of landfills,” says Hoff.
 “We hope that our customers love their mattress, but if they don’t, we want to make sure they are still used.”

 Floyd launched in 2014 with a single product: A leg that could be attached to any surface to create a table.
-Over the last five years, the company has grown quickly, thanks, in part, to an infusion of $5.6 million in capital.
+Over the last five years, the company has grown quickly, thanks, in part, to an infusion of $1o million in capital.
 Today, it sells everything from shelving to sofas that are designed in a modular way.
 It has taken aim at Ikea, in particular; a few years ago, the company bought billboards near Ikea locations and displayed the words “Eat their meatballs.
 Buy our bed frame.”
 The $29 billion mattress industry, is a logical next step.

 “We don’t think furniture should be disposable,” says Hoff.
 “We’re still focused on the mission we had from the beginning, which was to create furniture that you can carry with you through life.”